Interpolates outside the bounds of P can be set to a user-specified value by using the MISSING keyword.

 For bilinear interpolation Z should not be present.

-Note: Location points outside the bounds of the array P—that is, elements of the X, Y, or Z arguments that are either less than zero or greater than the largest subscript in the corresponding dimension of P — are interpolated to the closest value within the bounds of the array P.
+Note: If the MISSING keyword is not set, then location points outside the bounds of the array P—that is, elements of the X, Y, or Z arguments that are either less than zero or greater than the largest subscript in the corresponding dimension of P — are interpolated to the closest value within the bounds of the array P. If MISSING is set then points outside of the bounds are set to the missing value.

 If the keyword GRID is not set, all location arrays must have the same number of elements.
 See the description of the GRID keyword below for more details on how interpolates are computed from P and these arrays.